 Many moms are also subjected to false alarms but you will surely experience the signs of labor that will lead you to the path of active labor.

 When you’re in labor, these contractions lead to a change in your cervix and it opens (dilates) as a passageway for your child to pass through the birth canal.
-These contractions will also help you give a push to your child out of your uterus.
+These contractions will also help you give push your child out of your uterus.

 What Are The Early Signs & Symptoms Of Labor?